travismontana/tailandtraillabs/projects/wopr/READMD.md

 ## About the Name

-WOPR is a homage to the War Operation Plan Response computer from the 1983 film *WarGames*.
-No affiliation with the film or its rights holders.
+WOPR is a homage to the **W**ar **O**peration **P**lan **R**esponse computer from the 1983 film *WarGames*.
+This project has no affiliation with the film or its rights holders.
+The name is used respectfully as a nod to classic computing culture.

 ## License

 Copyright (c) 2025 Bob Bomar

-Licensed under the MIT License - see [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What This Means

+- ✅ You can use this code freely
+- ✅ You can modify it
+- ✅ You can distribute it
+- ✅ You can use it commercially
+- ✅ Just keep the copyright notice

+### Future Licensing

+This project may transition to a dual-license model (AGPLv3 + Commercial) in the future to support commercial development while maintaining open-source availability.

 ## Contact

+For questions, licensing inquiries, or collaboration:
-Bob Bomar - bob@bomar.us
+- **Email:** bob@bomar.us
+- **GitHub:** [Your GitHub handle]

+## Contributing

+Contributions are welcome!
+By contributing to this project, you agree that your contributions will be licensed under the same MIT License.